 Conditions - The candidate may select the pace of walking over the transition, and the transit is complete when the next test element is started.
 Abilities Required - The walking transits are periods of active recovery from high intensity exercise, and so the pace of the transit will be determined by the capacity of the aerobic energy system.

 What standards will be required?

-Standard Total time including transits between elements Pass (Green) Less than 7 minutes, 24 seconds Pass, but requires improvement (Amber) 7 minutes, 25 seconds or greater but less than 9 minutes, 19 seconds Fail , requires remedial action and immediate withdrawal from operational duties (Red) Greater than 9 minutes, 20 seconds

-What will happen if I fail the assessment?

-The Working Party considered the procedures that should be followed in the event that an employee were to refuse to sit the PCA, fail the PCA, or be deemed to require improvement.

-Failure to complete or pass the PCA (Red Zone) - the Working Party was unanimously of the view that a failure to pass the PCA (Red Zone) constituted too great a risk to the NZ Fire Service for an individual to remain on operational duties.
-A process was agreed to manage such situations and is set out on page 8:

-Pass - but requires improvement (Amber Zone) - The Working Party recommends that such individuals be permitted to continue operational duties but be provided with a tailored, self-guided training programme based upon the standard gym equipment provided at stations.
-It is recommended that such individuals be encouraged but not forced to undergo the PCA again after a period of training.
+Standard Total time including transits between elements Pass Less than 7 minutes, 24 seconds (Green) Pass , but requires improvement 7 minutes, 25 seconds or greater but less than 9 minutes, 19 seconds (Amber) Fail , requires remedial action and immediate withdrawal from operational duties (Red) Greater than 9 minutes, 20 seconds What will happen if I fail the assessment? if I fail event that an employee were to refuse to sit the PCA, fail the PCA, deemed to require improvement. assessment : Failure to complete or pass the PCA (unanimously of the view that a fail constituted too great a risk to the NZ Fi on operational duties.
+A process was and is set out on page 8: ure to pass the PCA (Red Zone) ire Service for an individual to remain Pass - but requires improvement (Amber Zone) - The Workir recommends that such individuals be permitted to continue op duties but be provided with a tailored, self-guided training pro based upon the standard gym equipment provided at stations recommended that such individuals be encouraged but not for undergo the PCA again after a period of training.